DevArom/InventoLite/README.md

 1. Open `index.html` in your web browser to access the user registration page.
 2. Register as a new user by providing a username and password.
 3. After successful registration, you will be redirected to the login page.
-4. Log in using your registered username and password to access the inventory system.
+4. As a Front-end project, new user data will not be stored in the database.
+You can register new users, but logging in with the same username and password is not supported.
+To log in, please use "user1" with password "pass1" or "user2" with password "pass2."
 5. Add, update, or delete products as needed.

 ## Contributing